-Crackle is a faux painting process often used to decorate furniture in need of a new finish because of damage or age.
-The effect resembles cracking paint and usually includes a contrasting color underneath that is exposed by the cracks in the topcoat.
-This finish may also be used on surfaces like bare wood or brick using a clear base coat, instead of paint, to expose the natural beauty underneath.
-A crackle finish like this can be added to any paint-able surface but it's usually not done on large spaces like walls.
+Crackle is a faux painting process often used to decorate furniture in need of a new finish because of damage or just to make the piece more interesting.
+It can be applied to any paint-able surface but it's usually reserved for small features and not for large spaces like walls.

 There are three basic steps to creating a crackle paint finish:

-- application of a base coat of paint
+- #1- application of a base coat of paint, usually a bright color

-- application of a coat of crackle medium which will appear clear
+- #2- application of a coat of crackle medium which dries clear

-- application of a topcoat of paint of a contrasting color to the base coat
+- #3- application of a top coat of paint, usually in a contrasting color to the base coat

 Always buy all the paint you will need for this project at one time, it may be impossible to get the exact color mixed again if you need more.
 For an average sized piece of furniture like a dresser, a quart of paint will usually be enough for each coat.
 If you're making a radical change to the color, you will need more for multiple coats so it may be best to buy a gallon.

 We recommend you use liquid hide glue as your crackle medium to get consistent cracks in the finish.
 Some specially made mediums may not work as well to create an even effect.
 The glue is rendered from cowhide and is available in a powder or liquid form.
 For ease of use and the best consistency, choose the liquid form of hide glue.
 Hide glue can be used with either latex or oil-based paints but if you choose to use another medium, check the container label for the recommended compatible paint coatings.